magento/merchdocs/src/customers/account-dashboard-my-purchase-orders.md

 title: My Purchase Orders
 ---

 When Purchase Orders are enabled for a company, all orders are automatically created as Purchase Orders (PO).
-Company users with proper permissions can create, edit, and delete POs that they create, as well as POs created by subordinate users.
+Company users with the required permissions can create, edit, and delete POs that they create, as well as POs created by subordinate users.

 While logged into the store, click **My Purchase Orders** in left panel.